Create a Color Scheme

 Now that you have your Shiny New Theme, you can switch between your theme & others, anytime, in about:config.

-Note: If you would like your theme to be included in future updates of FF ULTIMA you can share it through the Github.
-You would then be considered a Contributor to 'FF ULTIMA' by providing an alternate Style to many other Users of the theme.
-And Your Color Scheme will be easily enabled and kept updated with future versions of FF ULTIMA.
+Note: If you would like your theme to be included in future versions of FF ULTIMA you can share it through the Github.
+You would then be considered a Contributor for providing an alternate style that many Users of the theme may enjoy.

 With that said, I'll take care of the rest.
 Best regards, Soulhotel.